rails/rails/guides/source/active_support_instrumentation.md

 [`ActiveSupport::Notifications.monotonic_subscribe`]: https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html#method-c-monotonic_subscribe
 [`ActiveSupport::Notifications.subscribe`]: https://api.rubyonrails.org/classes/ActiveSupport/Notifications.html#method-c-subscribe

-Rails framework hooks
+Rails Framework Hooks
 ---------------------

 Within the Ruby on Rails framework, there are a number of hooks provided for common events.
-These are detailed below.
+These events and their payloads are detailed below.

 ### Action Controller